 The novel tells the story of Cass Wheeler, a fictional singer who enjoyed huge success from the early seventies, only to retire mysteriously at the height of her fame.
 Two decades later, she is spending a single day in her recording studio, picking out tracks for a very personal Greatest Hits album.
 Each chapter of Greatest Hits opens with one of these songs and takes the reader back through Cass’s life, from her childhood, through her earliest days as a singer, to the terrible crisis that caused her to flee her own life.

-I’m working with the amazing singer-songwriter Kathryn Williams – a woman who spins musical magic out of thin air – to bring Cass’s songs to life.
-The sixteen tracks in the book, with music by Kath and lyrics by us both, will be released in June 2017 on Kath’s album Songs from the Novel Greatest Hits, via her label One Little Indian.
+I’ve worked with the amazing singer-songwriter Kathryn Williams – a woman who spins musical magic out of thin air – to bring Cass’s songs to life.
+The sixteen tracks in the book, with music by Kath and lyrics by us both, are contained on Kath’s album Songs from the Novel Greatest Hits, released by her label One Little Indian.